Sacred Valley to Machu Picchu in the Covid-Era

 Why Visit Machu Picchu in 2021?

-To help activate the tourism sector the Peruvian government has made the Machu Picchu entrance free to school children and the elderly.
 Pre-Covid, Machu Picchu on any given day had 1,000’s of people milling around giving the area a “Disneyland” feel.
-To visit Machu Picchu with so few people will be a once in a lifetime experience that will perhaps never happen again.
+Currently, the site is limited to 40% occupancy and when our time went up there (as shown in the video link above) we had the site entirely to ourselves.
+That just never happens.
+To visit Machu Picchu with so few people will be a once-in-a-lifetime experience that will perhaps never happen again.
 This sort of intimate travel experience allows you to see more, have a more relaxed trip, and allows for authentic experiences with the local cultures.

-Amazonas Explorer has implemented a new series of company guidelines to keep our travelers safe and healthy during their adventures.
+Amazonas Explorer has implemented a new series of company guidelines to keep our travelers safe and healthy during their adventures, with our new Covid -19 Protocols.
 In addition to basing our tours around private Villas and transport, all our employees have received training to meet all local and international protocols to stop the spread of infections.
 The health of our clients and staff will be constantly monitored.
-Click Here to learn more about our new tours for 2021 or contact us directly at email@example.com
+Click Here to learn more about our new tours for 2021 and click here to learn about our new flexible booking policies to ensure that you get your trip, even if it’s delayed a bit.
+For more information contact us directly at firstname.lastname@example.org